Watch Your Words

 So please mind your manners,

-With the folks,
+With the old folks,

-‘Cause you never can tell,
+‘Cause you can never tell,

-When they’re gonna’ blow it!
+When we’re gonna’ blow it!

 By: ElRoyPoet © 2017